varunteja007006/Half-Baked-Repos/mongodbtest/README.md

 db.users.find()
 ```

-Show only required keys of a document.
+To Show only required keys of a document.
 Pass two arguments in find().

-**First argument** is 'query to fetch' condition.
-and
-**Second argument** is the condition to specify which keys have to be shown by mentioning '1', rest
-of the keys will not be shown.
+**First argument** is 'query to fetch' condition and **Second argument** is the condition to specify which keys have to be shown by mentioning '1', rest of the keys will not be shown.
 Similarly, to specify which keys should not to be shown mention '0', rest of the keys will be shown.

+Below is the command:

 ```
 db.users.find( {age: { $lt:20 }}, { personid:1, firstname:1, lastname:1 })
 ```

-> Here inside find(), first argument is {age: { $lt: 20}} condition to fetch query, i.e age less than 20.
+Here inside find(),
+**first argument** is {age: { $lt: 20}} condition to fetch query, i.e age less than 20.
->
-> and second argument is { personid:1, firstname:1, lastname:1 } condition to specify required keys,
+**second argument** is { personid:1, firstname:1, lastname:1 } condition to specify required keys,
-> i.e show documents with keys personid, firstname, lastname since they are mentioned with '1'.
+i.e show documents with keys personid, firstname, lastname since they are mentioned with '1'.

+More Commands that can used along with find()

 - sort by ascending
   ```